gumyr/build123d/docs/introductory_examples.rst

 7. Polygons
 ---------------------------------------------------

-You can create :class:`~build_sketch.RegularPolygon` for each stack point if you would like.
+You can create :class:`~objects_sketch.RegularPolygon` for each stack point if you would like.

 .. image:: assets/general_ex7.svg